Bionics: In medicine

 Bionics refers to the flow of concepts from biology to engineering and vice versa.
 Hence, there are two slightly different points of view regarding the meaning of the word.

 In medicine, bionics means the replacement or enhancement of organs or other body parts by mechanical versions.
 Bionic implants differ from mere prostheses by mimicking the original function very closely, or even surpassing it.

 The German equivalent of bionics, Bionik, always adheres to the broader meaning, in that it tries to develop engineering solutions from biological models.
 This approach is motivated by the fact that biological solutions will usually be optimized by evolutionary forces.

-While the technologies that make bionic implants possible are developing gradually, a few successful bionic devices exist, a well known one being the Australian-invented multi-channel cochlear implant (bionic ear), a device for deaf people.
+While the technologies that make bionic implants possible are developing gradually, a few successful bionic devices already exist, a well known one being the Australian-invented multi-channel cochlear implant (bionic ear), a device for deaf people.
 Since the bionic ear, many bionic devices have emerged and work is progressing on bionics solutions for other sensory disorders (e.g. vision and balance).
 Bionic research has recently provided treatments for medical problems such as neurological and psychiatric conditions, for example Parkinson's disease and epilepsy.

 In 1997, Colombian researcher Alvaro Rios Poveda developed an upper limb and hand prosthesis with sensory feedback.
 This technology allows amputee patients to handle prosthetic hand systems in a more natural way.

 By 2004 fully functional artificial hearts were developed.
 Significant progress is expected with the advent of nanotechnology.
 A well-known example of a proposed nanodevice is a respirocyte, an artificial red cell designed (though not yet built) by Robert Freitas.

+In 2007 the Scottish company Touch Bionics launched the first commercially available bionic hand, named "i-Limb Hand".
+According to the firm, by May 2010 it has been fitted to more than 1,200 patients worldwide.